nnnn20430/ntofto-web/compile/uwsgi/git/uwsgi-docs/StatsServer.rst

 In addition to :doc:`SNMP<SNMP>`, uWSGI also supports a Stats Server mechanism which exports the uWSGI state as a JSON object to a socket.

 Simply use the ``stats`` option followed by a valid socket address.
+If you want the stats served over HTTP you will need to also add the ``stats-http`` option.

 .. code-block:: sh